imzesok/tt-duskconfig/README.md

 The Autologin config:

 Method 1:

-1. Download sample_main.tin
-2. Delete main.tin from the ~WinTin++\bin folder
+1. Assuming you've not set up your main.tin before, Delete main.tin from the ~WinTin++\bin folder
-3. Rename it from sample_main.tin to main.tin.
+2. Rename it from sample_main.tin to main.tin.
-4. move it to the ~WinTin++\bin folder.
+3. move it to the ~WinTin++\bin folder.
-5. open the new main.tin file in your text editor and replace the <account> and <password> fields with your account names and passwords
+4. open the new main.tin file in your text editor and replace the <account> and <password> fields with your account names and passwords
-6. Save It
+5. Save It
-7 launch Wintin.
+6. launch Wintin.

 Alternatively you can just:

-1. Download sample_main.tin
-2. Open it.
+1. Open it.
-3. Copy and paste it's contents into the empty main.tin file WinTin comes with.
+2. Copy and paste it's contents into the empty main.tin file WinTin comes with.
-4. Replace the <account> and <password> fields with your account names and passwords.
+3. Replace the <account> and <password> fields with your account names and passwords.
-5. Then save it.
+4. Then save it.
-6. Launch the client.
+5. Launch the client.

-I'm not your mother, and either method works.
+I'm not your mother, and either method works, and you should find yourself with both accounts logged in.
+I've aliased session 1 to '-' and 2 to '=' for quick switching or just passing through a command to the other character you're controlling.

  Hope to see you soon!
   - Jonan/Shyanna